Skip to Content

 Not a bad place to call home for a few days – the beautiful Columbia Lake Chalet.

 After a day exploring some of the amazing activities in Invermere, you’re going to want somewhere just as special to rest your head!
-We’ve got you covered with some of our favorite places to say in Invermere:
+We’ve got you covered with some of our favorite places to stay in Invermere:

 Invermere Hostel – $

-It’s also in such a great location, being only a few minutes walk from our local favorite spot, James Cabot Provincial Park.
+It’s also in such a great location, being only a few minute’s walk from our local favorite spot, James Cabot Provincial Park.
 The hostel is also super close to all the other amazing activities there are in central Invermere, like visiting Arrowhead Brewery or stopping by Pothole Park.

-Rooms here start at $92 CAD per night and can be booked online here.
+Rooms here start at $93 CAD per night and can be booked online here.

 Copper Point Resort – $$